Contributing

 Lint It

-Run all the default tasks, which includes running the gradually autocorrecting linter, rubocop-gradual
+Run all the default tasks, which includes running the gradually autocorrecting linter, rubocop-gradual.

 bundle exec rake